Pills 'n' Thrills and Bellyaches: Composition and lyrics

 Musically, the sound of Pills 'n' Thrills and Bellyaches has been described as Madchester.
-With the title, Ryder said the band wanted a "mature, a rock classic title, but we thought fuck it, just give it something that everyone's expecting".
-Oakenfold and Osborne had more input in the music than other people would as the band trusted them.
-Oakenfold said Osborne had a bigger role in the overall sound of the album due to him being a multi-instrumentalist.
-The former focused on making loops, while the latter tackled song arrangements with synthesizers and keyboards.
-All of the songs' sound is buoyed by Paul Ryder' bass parts, which Osborne felt was important to the band's dynamic.
-Ryder had a laissez-faire attitude to his performances, even letting Osborne play bass on one track.
+According to the writer John Harris, it is slicker than Bummed and makes the band's affinities with acid house more explicit, mixing guitar and bass with "precise and pristine keyboard sounds" and drums that are "as crisp as on any house record".
+With the title, Shaun Ryder said the band wanted a "mature, a rock classic title, but we thought fuck it, just give it something that everyone's expecting".
+Oakenfold and Osborne had more input into the music than other people would, as the band trusted them.
+Oakenfold said Osborne had a bigger role in the overall sound of the album due to being a multi-instrumentalist.
+The former focused on making loops, while the latter tackled song arrangements with synthesisers and keyboards.
+All of the songs' sound is buoyed by Paul Ryder's bass parts, which Osborne felt were important to the band's dynamic.
+He had a laissez-faire attitude to his performances, even letting Osborne play bass on one track.
 Osborne felt guitarist Mark Day's parts anchored a lot of the songs, often setting the tone for them.
-They initially wanted "Tokoloshe Man" (1971), another Kongos cover, on the album, but were denied when they contributed it to Elektra's anniversary compilation in lieu of "Step On".
+They initially wanted "Tokoloshe Man" (1971), another Kongos cover, on the album, but were denied it when they contributed it to Elektra's anniversary compilation in lieu of "Step On".

-Shaun Ryder wrote lyrics to the songs while in his apartment in Los Angeles, fuelled by opium.
-The album opens with "Kinky Afro", an ode to fatherhood and Ryder's father Derek.
+Shaun Ryder wrote the lyrics to the songs while in his apartment in Los Angeles, fuelled by opium.
+The album opens with "Kinky Afro", an ode to fatherhood and Ryder's father, Derek.
 The song's music is partially influenced by Paul Ryder listening to Hot Chocolate, namely their song "Brother Louie" (1973).
-Shaun Ryder took one of its lines for "Kinky Afro"; despite comparisons to "Lady Marmalade" (1974) by Labelle, Ryder claimed the song's vocal hook was taken from the film Die Hard (1988).
+Shaun Ryder took one of its lines for "Kinky Afro"; despite comparisons to "Lady Marmalade" (1974) by Labelle, he claimed the song's vocal hook was taken from the film Die Hard (1988).
 The song was initially called "Groovy Afro", but was changed after "Groovy Train" (1990) by the Farm was released sometime prior.
 "God's Cop" is inspired by James Anderton, the chief constable of the Greater Manchester Police, who claimed God was speaking to him.
 It opens with a slide guitar part, leading into a delta blues riff that is heard throughout the rest of the track; it is backed by a drum loop of "Me Myself and I" (1989) by De La Soul.
 "Donovan", which musically retreads "Mad Cyril" from Bummed, was written after the band was listening to Donovan's back catalogue while touring the US.
 It borrows a lyric from Donovan's "Sunshine Superman" (1966).